COVID case rate falls in Fulton County - Fulton County Expositor

 Here are the latest details on how the COVID-19 pandemic is impacting the area:

+There were 63 new cases reported in Fulton County from Sept.
+9-15, which is a decrease from 77 the previous week.

+The largest number of cases among an age group was 15 among 19 and under, while there were 12 cases among those in their 60s.

-• Fulton County’s COVID-19 case rate over the last two weeks was up, according to the Ohio Department of Health.
+• Fulton County’s COVID-19 case rate over the last two weeks was down, according to the Ohio Department of Health.

-Lucas County had a rate of 369.1 out of 100,000, which was up slightly from the previous week.
-That was the 49th highest in the state.
+Lucas County had a rate of 334.8 out of 100,000, which was down slightly from the previous week.
+That was the 48th highest in the state.

-• Fulton County was high in the COVID-19 Community Levels by the Centers for Disease Control.
+• Fulton County dropped to medium in the COVID-19 Community Levels by the Centers for Disease Control.
 The CDC does not recommend indoor mask wearing in public for most individuals in medium counties.

-Lucas County was medium, while Williams, Henry and Defiance counties were also high.
+Lucas County increased to high, while Williams and Defiance counties also dropped to medium and Henry County fell to low.

 At the medium level, CDC recommendations include staying up to date with COVID vaccines and getting tested if you have symptoms.
 At the high level, indoor mask wearing is recommended.